yuchenc2/Potential_Field_Obs_Avoidance/README.md

-# Haptic feedback with Human Machine Interface for controlling a teleoperated humanoid robot
+# Haptic feedback with Human Machine Interface for improving control performance of a teleoperated humanoid robot